 If no applications are received to serve a location or group of locations that are unserved, underserved, or a combination of both, NBO will pursue additional actions to find providers willing to expand their existing or proposed service areas to ensure universal coverage.
 NBO will first pursue modifying the DPAs for which no applications were received to encourage submission of applications through a second or potential third round of applications.
-If these efforts do not achieve NBO's goals, as identified in Section 2.4.6, NBO will shift focus to targeted outreach with providers approved for funding of projects that are contiguous with the unfunded DPA(s), recently awarded subgrantees or others that may have expressed interest post-application close.
+If these efforts do not achieve NBO's goals, as identified in Section 2.4.6, NBO will shift focus to targeted outreach with providers approved for funding of projects that are contiguous with the unfunded DPA(s) or recently awarded subgrantees.
 Details of the process are included in the following two sections.